-As far back as I can recall I loved dinosaurs.
+As far back as I can recall, I loved dinosaurs.
 Not in a "isn't Tyrannosaurus cool?" kind of way but in the "Tyrannosaurus rex was named in 1905, and in 1908 Barnum Brown dug up a fantastic skeleton at Big Dry Creek, Montana..." and so on and so forth.
 For hours.
 And hours.
 My siblings and cousins initially humored me, their interest fading minutes into my soliloquy.
-When they saw my enthusiastic tales weren't going away anytime soon they magically found something else to do when talk of dinosaurs came about.
-Which was every time I interacted with people because why wouldn't dinosaurs be the topic???
+When they saw my enthusiastic tales weren't going away anytime soon, they magically found something else to do when talk of dinosaurs came about.
+This was every time I interacted with people because why wouldn't dinosaurs be the topic???

 Me in 1994 achieving one of my bucket list items of laying next to the scapula of what was called Ultrasaurus at the time.
 Unfortunately never meet your heroes as I had to "end" its taxonomic validity a year later...